gematik/app-Tiger/README.md

 So you heard there is a new tool in the house?
 But what is tiger for?

-Take a look at our short pitch video explaining the basic ideo of Tiger
+Take a look at our short pitch video explaining the basic idea of Tiger

 [![](doc/images/tiger-promo-screenie.png)](https://youtu.be/eJJZDeuFlyI)